-Our early childhood service is also underway if you would like to join the waitlist please scan the QR code below:
+Our early childhood service is also underway if you would like to join the

 Knowing the children's ages and preferred days helps us to plan our service and staffing accordingly.
 You will also be the first to hear when enrolments open!
 This information will also be vital in assisting with extra funding for this community run essential service.